Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Insect screens became common window accessories, not just to bar insects but to trap large chunks of soot and dirt.

-It was a huge boon to Victorian housekeeping surpassed only by the "electric suction sweeper", patented by James Spangler in 1908.
-He was unable to find the capital needed to manufacture the device and sold the patent to William Hanry Hoover.
-It became the basis of the Hoover Company.
+Spangler was unable to find the capital needed to manufacture the device and sold the patent to William Henry Hoover.
+It became the basis of The Hoover Company.

 Rug-beathing was an "all hands" operation.